sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-796	Rotate String    		49.4%	Easy
+check if we can rotate A to get B.
+circular: A+A to see if B is a substr.
+->>

+<<-820	Short Encoding of Words    		51.2%	Medium
+return the shortest encoded string, encoding format: word#word#...each word in the list can be found in the encoded string.
+- we shall embed some common subarray into one word. each word is a suffix of a substring
+- using Trie
+- or sort by length, short word can be suffix of longer.(build a suffix array hashmap) ->>

+<<-831	Masking Personal Information    		44.6%	Medium	->>
+<<-833	Find And Replace in String    		51.0%	Medium
+find and replace shall be done separately.
+->>

 <<-859	Buddy Strings    		29.9%	Easy
 by swapping a pair in A exactly once, can you get B? compare one by one: 0 mismatch or 2 mismatch, for 2 mismatch must be able to swap. for 0 mismatch we need to find two same chars in A.